tibia-oce/ovh-cloud/readme.md

 This repository contains Ansible playbooks for setting up and managing OVH cloud servers from initial provision to a 'operational-ready' state for hosting Tibia servers and related services.

+Ansible is idempotent.
+This means you can run it over and over again to keep your servers configured.
+Let's say, in a week, you disable ufw.
+If you run this script again, it will turn ufw back on.
+The ansible concept is that it maintains a **solid state of your server**, even if you run it multiple times.

 ## Requirements

 - Git
 - Bash terminal (git bash works fine for windows)
 - Docker (for cross-platform usage of ansible)
-- Just command runner (`brew install just`, `choco install just`, etc.)
+- Just command runner (`brew install just`, `winget install --id Casey.Just --exact` etc.)

 ## Overview

-These playbooks automate the process of setting up a secure, well-configured Linux environment on a fresh OVH server.
+These playbooks automate the process of setting up a secure, well-configured Linux environment on a fresh VPS.
 The goal is to provide a consistent, repeatable, and secure foundation for hosting Tibia server stacks with databases, proxies, and web interfaces.

 ## Playbooks